North British Locomotive Co Ltd

 However, between the two World Wars, while orders were still being received, particularly from domestic railway companies, the fluctuation of demand meant that the company ran into some difficulty.
 As a result, employee numbers were significantly reduced, and manufacturing was concentrated at Queens Park and Hyde Park works.
 The last locomotive orders were completed at the Atlas Works in 1923.
 The Great Depression from 1929 saw the decline in demand for locomotives worldwide, with none built at all in 1932, and by the end of the 1930s, locomotive production at the North British Locomotive Company was operating at a loss.

-At the outbreak of World War II the company concentrated once more on war work, supplying both locomotives for the Ministry of Supply and munitions for the war effort.
+At the outbreak of the Second World War the company concentrated once more on war work, supplying both locomotives for the Ministry of Supply and munitions for the war effort.
 After World War II there was something of a revival in locomotive manufacturing, with orders being received and agreements being reached to build diesel & electric locomotives with the General Electric Company.
 This upturn in fortune was not to last however, as the North British Locomotive Company failed to make the successful transition from steam to diesel locomotive production.

 In 1957, the last order for steam locomotives was placed with the company and the last steam locomotive was completed in 1958.
 Although the company were making small industrial diesel locomotives, and received some early main line diesel orders from British Railways, the orders were never big enough to maintain the company.
 Other locomotive manufacturers, who had acted swiftly in transferring from steam to diesel and electric production, were becoming more successful.